coreruleset/crs-linter/README.md

 If everything is fine, rule returns with 0.

-Normally, you should run the script (from `coreruleset` directory):
+Normally, you will run the script (from `coreruleset` directory) like this:

 ```
 ../crs-linter/src/crs_linter/cli.py --debug -r crs-setup.conf.example -r 'rules/*.conf' -t util/APPROVED_TAGS -f ../crs-linter/FILENAME_EXCLUSIONS -v "4.13.0-dev"